JoshPennPierson/Batch-FLP-to-MP3/README.md

 Bugs:

 * I've only tested this at length once.
-It exported 17 songs in a row and then got stuck at the 18th, but that's still a lot of time that it can save you.
+It exported 17 songs in a row and then got stuck at the 18th, but that's still a lot of time saved.

 Future Features: